Unreleased Meta VR headset possibly leaked after found discarded in Hotel - NewsBreak

 Unreleased Meta VR headset possibly leaked after found discarded in Hotel

 It seems some of the most mysterious things happen behind closed doors in hotel rooms.
+These bubbles in time complete with pillow chocolates are often home to some of the wildest stories.
 Whether it's shady dealings, rock star parties, or finding an unreleased VR headset in a black bag in the hallway, hotels can offer up all sorts of surprises for the unsuspecting guest.
-These human-sized time capsules (complete with pillow chocolates) are the last place you'd expect to find potential tech leaks coming out of, but here we are.

 Cardenas told Kotaku that his initial reaction was disappointment.
-Assuming someone had purchased a Quest and left the rubbish until he realised the boxes were a different colour to the current Quest.
-Thinking these could be the unreleased headsets, Cardenas took the boxes back to the room to film the unboxing video as Zectariuz Gaming (opens in new tab).
+Assuming someone had purchased a Quest and left the rubbish until he realised the boxes were a different colour.
+Thinking these could be the unreleased headsets, Cardenas took the boxes back to the room to film the unboxing video as Zectariuz Gaming which is also embedded at the top of this article.

 Best VR headset : which kit should you choose?